 A marketing and business coaching powerhouse, Tori is dedicated to helping rural and regional women achieve success.
 Originally from Texas USA, she was backpacking across Australia when she fell in love with the rural life, before meeting her husband and settling in the Cunderdin wheatbelt in Western Australia.
-Tori is the proud owner-operator of her very own online education and support business for rural women, Big Ideas Rural, and is well known for her unwavering passion for helping to build an online community of otherwise-isolated female entrepreneurs.
-Throw in juggling farm duties with being mum to a toddler, it’s no wonder one of her favourite things is “family cuddle time in the morning when we are still a bit sleepy and extra snuggly”.
+Tori is the proud owner-operator of an online education and support business for rural women, Big Ideas Rural, and is well known for her unwavering commitment to building an online community of otherwise-isolated female entrepreneurs.
+Throw in juggling farm duties with being mum to a toddler, and it’s no wonder one of her favourite things is “family cuddle time in the morning when we are still a bit sleepy and extra snuggly”.
 Tori loves the connection that rural women share, reinforcing that “We’re all in the same boat, despite our widespread geography”.

-When asked what concerned her about the health, safety and wellbeing of those in rural industries and communities, Tori recounted a time when her husband suffered crippling back pain after spending long hours on the tractor.
+When asked what concerned her about the health, safety and wellbeing of those in rural industries and communities, Tori recalled her husband suffering from crippling back pain after spending long hours on the tractor.
 It took two months of weekly visits to an osteopath to reach a point where he was able to avoid surgery, and now the couple are insistent on taking steps to work smarter – not harder.
 “We are now much more conscious around prevention: using elevation pillows in the tractor, foam rolling and preventative osteo visits.”
 She said change often happens in small steps, and that it’s important to show your support.
 She encourages rural women to speak their mind when having conversations about safety, heeding the advice – “Don’t ever let your voice get lost”.

 How would you describe yourself in three words?